flyingmachine/brave-clojure-web/content/namespaces.md

 the REPL, for example, you're in the `user` namespace.
 The prompt will show the current namespace with something like `user>`.

-Namespaces are data structures of type `clojure.lang.Namespace`.
+Namespaces are objects of type `clojure.lang.Namespace`.
 You can pass them as arguments to functions, for example.
 The current namespace is always accessible with `*ns*` &ndash; try typing that in the REPL.
 Namespaces have names, and you can get the name of the current namespace with `(ns-name *ns*)`.
 In the next section we'll go over how to create and switch to name spaces.

 By using namespaces, we can use the same names in different contexts.
 For example, Clojure stores string-related functions in the namespace `clojure.string` and set-related functions in `clojure.set`.
 Each namespace has a function stored under the name `join`.
+No conflicts!
+Melvil lets out an audible sigh.

 So when I said above that using `def` is like telling Clojure to attach a symbol to an object and store it, it's more accurate to say